rxstack/rxstack/packages/platform/README.md

 export class SendMailOperationImpl extends SendMailOperation { }
 ```

-Do not forget to register in in the application providers
+> Do not forget to register it in the application providers

-As you see you can create any type of configurable operation with ease.
+As you see you can create any type of configurable operations with ease.

 ### <a name="testing"></a> Testing
 Automated tests are very important part of application development.